junsongt/Airport-Service-App/README.md

 - As a user, I want to be able to confirm and see the result;

-- As a user, I want to be able to make another booking;
+- As a user, I want to be able to make another booking.

+*Phase 2*

+- As a user, I want to be able to save my current unfinished booking information;

+  - As a user, I want to be able to be reminded to save my current booking when I wish to go back to main menu with unfinished booking and given the "save" option to save my work;

+- As a user, I want to be able to load my unfinished booking information from file to continue booking;

+  - As a user, I want to be able to be given the option to load unfinished booking when I start from the main menu.